SAP/cf-nodejs-logging-support/README.md

 Use the logMessage(...) function to log custom messages with a given logging level.
 It is also possible to use the standard format placeholders equivalent to the [util.format](https://nodejs.org/api/util.html#util_util_format_format) method.

-Custom messages may be called on two objects:
+Custom messages may be called on three objects:
-- If you want to keep track of a request with custom messages, you want to call req.logMessage(...) so the correct correlation_id and request_id will be added to this log.
+- If you want to keep track of a request with custom messages before response.send(), you want to call req.logMessage(...) so the correct correlation_id and request_id will be added to this log.
 - If you want to write request independent custom messages, you want to call log.logMessage(...) so no further context tracking will be added.
+- If you want to write logs out of a (asynchronous) function called by a request handler, you can forward a context object.
+Retrieve it by calling context = req.getCorrelationObject().
+Justs use context.logMessage(...) to write logs at your function.
+The correct correlation_id will be added to the log automatically.
+Context objects persists, even if the original request has been finished.

 Simple message
 ```js